gaurang2001/connect-4/README.md

 npm start
 ```

-5. Open http://localhost:8080 on your browser and you’re good to go
+5. Open http://localhost:8080 on your browser and you’re good to go! :)